 Why take a shot in the dark if you can just turn on the lights, right?

-They’re 5 criteria that form a lending industry-wide perspective on how to judge a borrower.
-Basically, lenders use the 5 C’s of credit to help answer the question, “Is this borrower a good investment?”
+They’re five criteria that form a lending industry-wide perspective on how to judge a borrower.
+Basically, lenders use the 5 Cs of credit to help answer the question, “Is this borrower a good investment?”

 And for small business owners, they’ll help you understand what’s most important in a lender’s eyes.
 The better you look as a borrower, the more likely your business will get that loan you plan to apply for.

-The first of the 5 C’s of credit, character, measures how trustworthy and reliable you are.
+Character, the first of the 5 Cs of credit, measures how trustworthy and reliable you are.
 Really, it’s more or less what it sounds like—what kind of borrower are you?
 Can a lender have faith that you’ll pay them back on time, in full?

 Sometimes character gets talked about in terms of “Are you a good person?”
 That might sound silly or even unfair, but it happens to matter to some lenders—and for good reason.